bmongemendez/product-landing-page-fcc/README.md

 Landing page made as part of the responsive web design certification on freeCodeCamp.

-You can watch the live page on this codepen: https://codepen.io/bmongemendez/pen/LYLdXaM
+You can watch the published page on this CodePen https://codepen.io/bmongemendez/pen/LYLdXaM